 These conclusions were recently confirmed by an avalanche analysis from cat, monkey and human cerebral cortex, in wake and sleep states .
 This analysis made use of recently acquired unit and LFP recordings in humans where a spatiotemporal correlation analysis was performed .
 The avalanche analysis of such data, as well as from similar high-density recordings in cat and monkey (from 96 to 160 electrodes), all pointed to the absence of power-law distributions, in both units, and LFP recordings .
 Recently it was found that the excitatory and inhibitory cells are perfectly balanced, at different scales .
 These data and analyses suggest that the awake and sleeping brain displays complex dynamical states different than SOC (see details in Section 4.5).

 We also investigated another spatiotemporal aspect of neural dynamics: the occurrence of propagating waves.
 We reviewed experiments on propagating activity in thalamus and neocortex across various levels of anesthesia and stimulation conditions, as well as computational models .
 Some discrepancies between experiments can be explained by the "network state", which differs vastly between anesthetized and awake conditions.
 This hypothesis was investigated in a network model displaying different states and investigate their effect on the spatial structure of self-sustained and externally driven activity.
 Indeed, the models showed that the occurence of propagation very sensitively depends on network state .

 The presence of propagating waves in the awake and aroused brain was investigated more recently , in collaboration with Frederic Chavane (INT, Marseille).
 By combining voltage-sensitive dye (VSD) recordings of neuronal activity in awake monkey visual cortex, with a novel detection method based on the phase latency maps, we could show that not only propagating waves are present in the visual cortex, but nearly all visual stimuli evoke a propagating wave.
-There are also waves occurring spontaneously, and the interaction between these noisy spontaneous waves with those evoked by sensory stimuli constitute a fascinating perspective for future research.
+There are also waves occurring spontaneously, and the interaction between these noisy spontaneous waves with those evoked by sensory stimuli constitute a fascinating perspective for future research, as we reviewed recently .